Tidal properties of neutron stars in scalar-tensor theories of gravity: Just coordinate system

 We start with the charge.
 Using \eqref{eq: Justnusol} we can write \eqref{eq: JustScalarField} as

 Taking a derivative and using \eqref{eq: JustConstAlpha} yields

 where we have changed coordinates in the last step.
 In order to compute the ADM mass in terms of surface quantities we first have to relate the metric function $\nu$ and the surface radius in the two coordinate systems.
-In order to obtain the relation between the radial coordinate at the surface we can take a derivative of $\nu$ w.r.t the radial coordinate $r$.
+In order to obtain the relation between the radial coordinate at the surface we can take a derivative of $\nu$ with respect to the radial coordinate $r$.
 For that, it may be useful to rewrite $\nu$ using \eqref{eq: JustRadialRelation},